Early Music Singing

 I feel that all of these well-intentioned posters have missed the point.
 The use of vibrato in Baroque music should be considered within the greater context of something called the Rhetorical Style.
 This is a performance style that gained momentum in the 1960s, thanks to the efforts of several pioneering musicians, chief among them Frans Brüggen, Nikolaus Harnoncourt, and Gustav Leonhardt.
 Collectively, they (and their many students who followed them) began performing music of the 17th and 18th centuries on period instruments using the interpretive and expressive means embodied in the Rhetorical Style, also known colloquially as HIP, or Historically Informed (or Inspired) Performance.
 The success of Brüggen, Harnoncourt, and Leonhardt was immediate and long-lasting.
 It spawned a movement—really, a revolution—that is now the de facto standard for period instrumentalists around the world.

-This is perhaps not the time or place to go into the details of this performance style.
-Suffice it to say what while great strides have been made since the ‘60s in the performance of the standard orchestral instruments of the era—violin, transverse flute, oboe, bassoon, horn, trumpet—as well as several non-standard instruments like the harpsichord, lute, and viola da gamba, the quality of early music singing has not kept pace.
+This is perhaps not the time or place to go into the details of Rhetorical Style.
+Suffice it to say what while great strides have been made since the 60s in the performance of the standard orchestral instruments of the era--violin, transverse flute, oboe, bassoon, horn, trumpet--as well as several historical instruments like the harpsichord, lute, and viola da gamba, the quality of early music singing has not kept pace.
 Quite frankly, there have been far too many examples of poorly judged, even bad early music singing that does not live up to the high standards of present-day Baroque instrumental performance.

 The problem seems to be most acute in performances of Baroque opera (Handel, Rameau, Scalatti), where an overblown, vibrato-y style prevails.
 One hears it in oratorio and sacred music as well.
 Take the typical period-instrument performance of Messiah, where the soloists seldom match the sounds from the orchestra.
 Instead, they seem intent on 'belting it out' as if they were on the stage at the Met.